swavs/angular-autocomplete/README.md

 DOWN - Move focus to the next item.
 If on last item, move focus to the input.
 If on the input, move focus to the first item.

-ESCAPE - Close the menu and rests input.
+ESCAPE - Close the menu and resets input.

 ENTER - Select the currently focused item and close the menu.